civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_tokens.md

 -   $tokens: reference to the associative array of custom tokens that are available to be used in mailings and other contexts.
 This will be an empty array unless an implementation of hook_civicrm_tokens adds items to it.
-Items should be added in the format:\
+Items should be added in this format:
-     \

         $tokens['date'] = array(
             'date.date_short' => ts("Today's Date: short format"),